roosahoo/roosahoo/README.md

 #### Hey there 👋
 I'm a Software Developer based in Finland.
 Currently, I'm pursuing a degree in ICT and am on track to graduate in spring 2025. 🎓

-I specialize in Python, which is my preferred programming language, and I also have experience with SQL, JavaScript, HTML, and CSS.
+I specialize in Python, which is my preferred programming language, and I also have experience with SQL, JavaScript, React, HTML, and CSS.
 I’m passionate about creating efficient, user-friendly solutions and continuously improving my skills in software development.

 Feel free to explore my projects or connect with me — I'm open to collaboration and new opportunities!